当前位置:首页 > 新闻资讯 > 行业新闻 >

 “It’s also hugely important for parents to know which apps their children are using.”

-65.Why did some secondary school students feel too much pressure?
+did some secondary school students feel too much pressure?

 A. They were not provided with adequate equipment.